knuxzq/knuxzq.github.io/content/blog/get-started/index.md

 ---
-title: title: "🎉 The research on MultiScale-GreenViT: A Vision Transformer Framework for High-Precision Urban Green Space Segmentation and Quantification has been successfully completed"
+title: "🎉 The research on MultiScale-GreenViT: A Vision Transformer Framework for High-Precision Urban Green Space Segmentation and Quantification has been successfully completed"
 summary: "A more in-depth study is currently underway~"
 date: 2025-04-05
 image: